SamuelDevdas/Advanced-Programming-Assignments/README.md

-# Advanced Python programming problems worked out by myself as beginner.
-(Word files)
+# Advanced Python programming problems worked out by myself as a beginner.
+## (Written inside Word files)